dedesite/illuminato/README.md

-IlluminatoShop
+Illuminato
 ==============

-IlluminatoShop is a set of tools that allows Prestashop Module developpers to use Laravel 5 API inside PrestaShop.
+Illuminato is a set of tools that allows Prestashop Module developpers to use Laravel 5 API inside PrestaShop.

 For now, it is a nasty hack, maybe it will evolve into something cleaner.